 Of course, if you’re handy in the kitchen, you could whip up a batch of your own coffee liquor.
 Our unique homemade Kahlua recipe takes just 20 minutes to complete.
 Infusing vanilla beans, dark chocolate, syrup, and a spirit of your choice, the homemade product tastes as good as any store-bought option.
 Why not give it a try?

 The Bottom Line

-The takeaway is that—yes—Kahlua is vegan-friendly.
-You can enjoy this liquor without worrying about the ingredients.
-But you don’t have to stop there.
-There are loads of vegan coffee liquors to try and you can even make your own too.
+The takeaway is that—no—Kahlua is NOT vegan-friendly.
+But the good news is there are loads of vegan coffee liquors to try and you can even make your own, too.
 The choice is yours.